ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 * Configure the API security to use Basic Authentication and publish it into the catalog
 * Test and validate that everything is working

-To add the User Registry, go in Cloud Management Console, click on Resourceson the navigation panel, click on Create button.
+To add the User Registry, go in Cloud Management Console, click on Resources on the navigation panel, click on Create button.

 ![Create User Registry](./images/cmc-create-user-registry.png)